konstantinos-tsatsarounos/infogeek-admin-themes/readme.md

 ####Infogeek High Contrast

-Has a main color of greenblue ( like the see ), secondary highlight colors of blue and black.
+Has a main color of greenblue ( like the sea ), secondary highlight colors of blue and black.
 Clear and helps much with distinction amount the different sections of the backend user interface.

 ####XTND ( Extend )